Roger Moore: Live and Let Die (1973)

 Due to his commitment to several television shows, in particular The Saint, Roger Moore was unavailable for the James Bond films for a considerable time.
 His participation in The Saint was as actor, producer, and director, and he also became involved in developing the series The Persuaders!.
 In 1964, he made a guest appearance as James Bond in the comedy series Mainly Millicent.
 Moore stated in his autobiography My Word Is My Bond (2008) that he had neither been approached to play the character in Dr. No, nor did he feel that he had ever been considered.
 Only after Sean Connery had declared in 1966 that he would not play Bond any longer did Moore become aware that he might be a contender for the role.
 After George Lazenby was cast in 1969's On Her Majesty's Secret Service and Connery was enticed back to the role of Bond again for Diamonds Are Forever (1971), Moore did not consider the possibility until it seemed clear that Connery had stepped down as Bond for good.
-At that point, Moore was approached, and he accepted producer Albert Broccoli's offer in August 1972.
+With The Persuaders! having been cancelled following poor ratings in the US, Moore was approached, and he accepted producer Albert Broccoli's offer in August 1972.
 In his autobiography, Moore writes that he had to cut his hair and lose weight for the role.
 Although he resented having to make those changes, he was finally cast as James Bond in Live and Let Die (1973).
+Being 44 when he was cast in the role, Moore remains the oldest actor to portray Bond.

 Moore then made Gold (1974), based on a novel by Wilbur Smith for producer Michael Klinger and director Peter R. Hunt.
 He was paid US$200,000 plus a percentage of the profits.

 The Man with the Golden Gun (1974)

 Moore made his second Bond film, The Man with the Golden Gun (1974), which was a hit, though less successful than Live and Let Die.
 It featured Christopher Lee as the main antagonist.
-Also appearing are Britt Ekland, Herve Villechaize, and Maud Adams.
+Also appearing were Britt Ekland, Herve Villechaize and Maud Adams.
 He then made a comedy That Lucky Touch (1975) which was a box office disaster.
 Moore made an Italian-shot action film Street People (1976), then went back to South Africa for another Klinger-Hunt movie from a Wilbur Smith novel, Shout at the Devil (1976), which was successful in Britain, though less so in the US.
 Lee Marvin was a main cast member.
 Ian Holm was also featured, as well as Barbara Parkins.